VeronicaLourens/vero-perfume/TESTING.md

 ### Cart payment

-The credit card must be valid to complete the online order.
+The order form and the credit card must be valid to complete the online order.

 * #### Card error-1